 A Note About Moccasins

 All in attendance at the Sunset and Sunrise Ceremonies MUST be in moccasins walking to the site, those without moccasins will be turned away.
-Native friends, please wear traditional dress if you have it.
+Native friends, please wear traditional dress if you can.

-Moccasins need to be made out of buckskin or animal.
-We need to be able to ground ourselves to the earth, so leather only - no rubber soles.
+Moccasins need to be made out of animal.
+We want to be able to ground ourselves to the earth, so leather only - no rubber soles.
 Hand-made is preferable.
 We have been encouraged to shop thrift stores and pawn shops for indigenous made options or to borrow from a Native American friend.
 Some have had luck on eBay or Etsy.

 Should you wish to purchase moccasins, here are some ideas to help you on your search.